 The deed of absolute sale, which is used in most real estate purchases, transfers property without any conditions beyond satisfaction of the purchase price.
 A deed of assignment, by contrast, can be used any time one party wants to transfer contractual rights to another.
 Deeds of assignment are common between mortgage lenders.

 The deed of absolute sale is used in many real estate sales.
 A deed is a document that states that one party is transferring his real estate property rights to another.
 The deed proves the transfer, but, if properly recorded with the county recorder, it serves to give other prospective purchasers notice that all of the seller's rights in the property have now passed on to another party.
 An "absolute sale" deed is defined by having no conditions attached to the sale except the buyer's payment of the purchase price.
 When the seller signs and delivers the absolute sale deed, this is generally recognized by law as the moment of sale.

 The deed of assignment is the document used to transfer the contracting party's rights.
 The parties may also choose to accomplish assignment via an assignment contract.
 In real estate, the deed of assignment often shows up in mortgage transactions.
 Mortgage lenders hold certain rights to property, notably the right to foreclose if the borrower fails to make payments.
-Lenders frequently wish to sell their rights in a piece of mortgaged property to, or purchase mortgage rights from, another lender.
-A mortgage lender uses a deed of assignment to "assign" its rights in the property to another lender.
+Lenders frequently wish to sell or purchase rights in a mortgaged property.
+The deed of assignment transfers or "assigns" the seller's rights in the property to another lender.

 - Jupiterimages/Comstock/Getty Images